HugoHasenbein/redmine_auto_resubmission/README.md

      The control signs must be present in the above order, namely: - ! *.
 Any arbitrary subset of the control signs or all of the three control signs may be omitted.

 Example: W1F  - one week further, first day, so monday
-Example: M3M - three months further from today, mid-day, so 15th of month
+Example: M3M  - three months further from today, mid-term, so 15th of month
 Example: q1-  - next quarter, first day of quarter, so 1st Jan., Apr., Jul. or Oct., after one calculation further calculations are stopped, rule is deleted.
 Example: D1-  - tomorrow, then delete rule
 Example: D1-! - tomorrow!, even if a resubmission-date is present in the resubmission-date-field

 Resubmission dates are always calculated for the future, never for the past.